MiFID II/ MiFIR: Evolution and Revolution

 Danny Busch is Full Professor of Financial Law and Director of the Institute for Financial Law (IFL), University of Nijmegen, the Netherlands.
 Prior to that, he worked as an attorney-at-law for De Brauw Blackstone Westbroek in Amsterdam, a Dutch international law firm.
 He has published many articles and books on financial markets regulation, including Busch & Ferrarini (eds), Regulation of the EU Financial Markets: MiFID II & MiFIR, Oxford University Press 2017.
 He is extensively engaged in the provision of training to attorneys-at-law, financial regulators and financial professionals.

-Matteo Gargantini works at Consob, the Italian Securities and Exchange Commission.
-Prior to that, he was Senior Research Fellow at the Max Planck Institute Luxembourg for Procedural Law.
+Matteo Gargantini is Assistant Professor of European Economic Law at the University of Utrecht.
+Previously, he worked at Consob, the Italian Securities and Exchange Commission, and at the Max Planck Institute Luxembourg for Procedural Law (as a Senior Research Fellow).
 He also worked in the Capital Markets and Listed Companies Unit of Assonime, the Association of the Italian joint-stock companies.
-He holds the Italian National Academic Qualification as Associate Professor (Law and Economics and Financial Markets Law).
-He teaches Financial Market Law and Regulation at Luiss Guido Carli University in Rome.
+Matteo holds a PhD in Law and Economics (Banking and Financial Markets Law) from the University of Siena, and in 2012 he received the Italian National Academic Qualification as Associate Professor (Law and Economics and Financial Markets Law).
+His main fields of research are capital markets, banking, and company law.

 BA/MA degree in Law, Economics, Management, Political Science or equivalent degree or experience.
 A basic knowledge of financial markets regulation is required to follow this course.